 The intent of the program is to ensure that youth are maintained in the least restrictive and most appropriate environment available.
-Research has established that a home-like environment can encourage socialization and minimize psychological barriers and that when coupled with dignified treatment, supports a more therapeutic setting and reduces behavioral conflict.
+Research has established that a home-like environment encourages socialization and minimizes psychological barriers and that when coupled with dignified treatment supports a therapeutic setting and reduces behavioral conflict.
 The High Desert Juvenile Detention and Assessment Center (HDJDAC) is the facility in which the program will be located during the first phase of the youth commitment time.
-The HDJDAC is a secure facility, with five main buildings with one building housing the DJJ realignment program.
+The HDJDAC is a secure facility, with five main buildings, and with one building housing the DJJ realignment program.
 The remaining buildings are the HDJDAC booking and housing facility, as well as the administration building, warehouse, additional classrooms, and offices.
 The program building will have on-site supervisors' offices, clinical therapist offices and classrooms.
 Outdoor recreational spaces are located off each housing unit and an exercise room will be located onsite.

 A visiting area for families, a library and counseling space for individual, family, and group counseling are also all located within the facility.
 Staffing will be proportional to ensure the safety of the youth and security of the facility, and monitored cameras are located throughout the facility to add additional safety and security.
-Youth of differing ages, size and sophistication will be closely monitored to ensure appropriate and safe interaction to the highest degree possible.
-The facility is current on all local and state safety required inspections, and was built with safety and the prevention of injury in mind.
-The facility is cleaned and sanitized on a daily basis.
+Youth of differing ages, genders, size and sophistication will be closely monitored to ensure appropriate and safe interaction to the highest degree possible.
+Youth will be provided with age appropriate interaction with others of similar age, as well as sophistication and other characteristics.
+The facility is current on all local and state safety inspections, and was built with safety and the prevention of injury in mind.
+A bus stop is located in front of the SYTF and bus passes will be available to ensure family can visit should the family be experiencing transportation challenges.